davestewart/vuex-pathify/demo/README.md

 npm link vuex-pathify
 ```

-Next, to statr development, run package's `dev` script which will build and watch the plugin, and run the browser demo:
+Next, to begin development, run package's `dev` script which will build and watch the plugin, and launch the browser demo in parallel:

 ```bash
 cd ../../